 Climate change is expected to bring more frequent and severe weather events.
 Taking action to prepare for and respond to this change is called adaptation.
 It can help to protect Aberdeen’s places, people and economy.

-Collaboration is crucial to Aberdeen Adapts and so far, 41 local organisations have participated in 5 stakeholder workshops.
+Collaboration is crucial to Aberdeen Adapts.
+41 local organisations have participated in 5 stakeholder workshops.
 These:

 - Looked at the impacts of climate change for Aberdeen.